EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 # Speed and size revisited

 Browsers run WebAssembly with roughly the same pipeline that runs JavaScript.
-This seemingly puts a hard limit on the performance of Wasm applications, but they will often be more or less performant due to their architecture or domain.
+This seemingly puts a hard limit on the performance of Wasm applications, but they will often be more or less performant due to their architecture or domainSystems like WASI allow for some standardization over APIs, but a glue layer doesn't seem likely to go away. .

 Using languages with richer type systems and more sophisticated optimizing compilers can produce more efficient programs.
 The JIT model of engines like V8 might prevent optimizations if the cost of optimizing exceeds the gains from running the optimized code.
 You might avoid [megamorphic functions](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) more easily by avoiding JavaScript.